 - Synthetic or tight clothing that traps moisture and bacteria.

 - Wearing sports helmets or other headgear.

 It might be challenging to pin down your primary triggers, making it tricky to find a treatment that works.
-At Advanced Dermatology and Laser Institute of Seattle, our providers consider any lifestyle factors that could contribute to your acne when creating a personalized treatment plan.
+At Advanced Dermatology and Laser Institute of Seattle, our providers consider any lifestyle factors that could contribute when creating a personalized treatment plan.

 Home treatments might be enough to calm your skin if you only get the occasional pimple or small breakout.
 Using a gentle, alcohol-free cleanser and a lightweight, non-comedogenic SPF moisturizer is a good place to start.
-In addition, benzoyl peroxide cream can help clear a breakout if you still get mild acne.
+In addition, benzoyl peroxide cream can help clear a breakout.

 However, your skin doesn’t have to be “bad enough” to seek treatment at a dermatologist.
 If treating a few pimples or stubborn blackheads makes you more comfortable and confident, it’s worth booking an appointment.
 A visit with one of our qualified providers could save money you would have otherwise spent on ineffective home treatments.

 If you have stubborn acne that’s not responsive to treatment, it could be another look-alike condition.
 For example, rosacea flare-ups look similar to acne vulgaris since they often share the same signs, including redness, bumps, and sensitive skin.
 Similarly, perioral dermatitis and keratosis pilaris have similar symptoms.

 Hidradenitis suppurativa (HS) can also be mistaken for acne.
 These deep cysts typically appear in areas of friction like the underarms, groin, or buttocks.
 Seeking prompt care for HS can prevent scarring or the risk of infection.
 Seeing a board-certified dermatologist like Dr. Greene is the best way to get an accurate diagnosis and effective treatment.